rootCircle/Pyretic/README.md

 - Since the app is in the early development phase, it might be possible that it may not work at all.
 Feel free to report any bugs if they exist.

 ### Alternatives
-- To be very honest, I couldn't find any alternatives even semi-functional.
-Prime reason for this amy be since majority of Linux userbase are tech-nerds they don't have any problem in using terminal which seems easier to them than actually making one.
+- To be very honest, I couldn't find any alternatives, even semi-functional.
+Prime reason for this is, since majority of Linux userbase are tech-nerds they don't have any problem in using terminal which seems easier to them than actually making one.
 - However, If you get any get any alternatives feel free to raise a PR.
+I will be glad to get one, even if it is closed soureced.

 ### Thanks!